About our Innovation Competition

 The rules of the competition are set out below.

-To enter, you must be enrolled as a current student at an educational institution on the deadline for submission of entries.
-Both full-time and part-time, law and non-law, undergraduate and post-graduate students (including Graduate Diploma in Law and Legal Practice Course students) are eligible to enter.
+To enter, you must be enrolled as a current university student at a UK university on the deadline for submission of entries.
+Both full-time and part-time, law and non-law, undergraduate and post-graduate students (including those studying for the PGDL or SQE) are eligible to enter.

-Applicants are asked to submit a response to one of the following questions:
+Applications are invited to submit a response to the following challenge:

 A panel of members of our Innovation Network will judge the competition.
 The winners will receive the following prizes: